CosmWasm/sylvia-book/src/basics/events.md

 ## Data

 Besides events, any smart contract execution may produce a `data` object.
 In contrast to events, `data` can be structured.
-It makes it a way better choice to perform any communication logic relies on.
+It makes it a way better choice to perform any communication logic to rely on it.
 On the other hand, it turns out it is very rarely helpful outside of contract-to-contract communication.
 Data is always only one single object on the response, which is set using the [`set_data`](https://docs.rs/cosmwasm-std/1.1.0/cosmwasm_std/struct.Response.html#method.set_data) function.
 Because of its low usefulness in a single contract environment, we will not spend time on